The Mexican-American War was an armed conflict that occurred after the 1845 U.S. annexation of Texas. It lasted from 1846 to 1848.

 On April 25th, a company of some 70 Dragoons, commanded by Captain Seth Thornton, was scouting parts of the disputed area about 20 miles northwest of what is now Brownsville, Texas.
 Their mission was to determine whether or not the Mexican Army had crossed the Rio Grande for a possible attack on Fort Texas (later called Fort Brown.)
 Acting on the advice of a local guide, the troops went to investigate an abandoned hacienda.
 What they found were 2,000 Mexican soldiers under the command of Colonel Anastasio Torrejón encamped in and around the hacienda.

 Fighting immediately broke out and though the vastly outnumbered U.S. troops fought ferociously, they were forced to surrender after several hours of resisting.
 Known as the Thornton Affair, Thornton Skirmish or Thornton’s Defeat, 16 U.S. Dragoons were killed and five wounded, including Captain Thornton.
 One U.S. cavalryman; however, was able to escape and made it back to camp, reporting of the Mexican opening of hostilities.
-Fifty men, including Captain Thornton, were taken prisoner and held at Matamoros, Tamaulipas, Mexico.
+Fifty men, including Captain Thornton, were taken prisoners and held at Matamoros, Tamaulipas, Mexico.

 Upon learning of the incident, President Polk asked for a declaration of war before a joint session of the United States Congress and on May 13, 1846, Congress declared war on Mexico.